Monday, 21 December 2009

 A season of giving more than receiving

-As I sit in my car and turn the radio up to volume 9 to kill those stray draggles of emotion post-marital-bustup (a husband bringing home a broken Christmas tree is asking for trouble - or not?), I am nevertheless reminded that this is the season of thinking of others.
+As I sit in my car and turn the radio up to volume 9 to kill those stray draggles of guilty emotion after my husband brought home a broken Christmas tree and I over-reacted - I am reminded that this is the season of thinking of others (!)
 Please look at the video above and join in the Annual Basket Brigade to remind ourselves that helping someone else can transform a life, especially the lives of those who have gotten into the rut of feeling that they deserve nothing (and thus have nothing to give).
 Being on the receiving end of unconditional generosity or love is inspiring and enabling.
 Hmmm.
 Must remember to apply that to my marriage...

 Monday, 14 December 2009